Domain vs Hosting: Definition and Differences

 - Customize your website, upload files, and add content.
 Finally, when you’re ready – publish it.

 Frequently Asked Questions

 Now that you’ve learned about domain names and web hosting, here are some commonly asked questions that might help you understand more about their differences.

 Yes.
-A domain name is just the address of your website while web hosting is the storage that keeps all of your website data.
-Without web hosting, your website is nonexistent and your domain name would point to nowhere.
+A domain name is just your website’s address, while web hosting stores all your website data and files.
+Without web hosting, your website is nonexistent, and your domain name would point to nowhere.

-With Hostinger, you can get a domain name and a web hosting altogether.
+With Hostinger, you can get a domain name and web hosting account altogether.
 There are different plans and price ranges, too, depending on your website needs.

 It depends, but most of the time – yes.
 Some web hosting providers include a subdomain name that you can use free of charge.
 However, these subdomains don’t make your site look professional and cannot be customized.